Orbite Provides Corporate Update

 The Company will provide further updates as developments occur.

-There can be no guarantees that the DIP financing will be approved by the CCAA Court and implemented or that Company will otherwise be successful in its restructuring efforts and will emerge from CCAA protection.
+There can be no guarantees that Company will otherwise be successful in its restructuring efforts and will emerge from CCAA protection.

 About Orbite

 Orbite Technologies Inc. is a Canadian cleantech company whose innovative and proprietary processes are expected to produce alumina and other high-value products, such as rare earth and rare metal oxides, at one of the lowest costs in the industry, and in a sustainable fashion, using feedstocks that include aluminous clay, kaolin, nepheline, bauxite, red mud, fly ash as well as serpentine residues from chrysotile processing sites.
 Orbite is currently in the process of finalizing its first commercial high-purity alumina (HPA) production plant in Cap-Chat, Quebec and has completed the basic engineering for a proposed smelter-grade alumina (SGA) production plant, which would use clay mined from its Grande-Vallee deposit.
-The Company's portfolio contains 15 intellectual property families, including 45 patents and 48 pending patent applications in 11 different countries and regions.
-The first intellectual property family is patented in Canada, USA, Australia, Japan and Russia.
+The Company's portfolio contains 15 intellectual property families, including 44 patents and 38 pending patent applications in 11 different countries and regions.
 The Company also operates a state of the art technology development center in Laval, Quebec, where its technologies are developed and validated.

 Forward-looking statements